Visit the Dev DocsA better version of this page exists at https://developer.mixpanel.com/docs/data-warehouse-export.

 For additional information on configuring the Mixpanel export for each type of data warehouse, see:

-After configuring the data warehouse, you can use Mixpanel's data warehouse export API to export the data by creating a pipeline.
+After configuring the data warehouse, you can use Mixpanel's data warehouse export API to export the data by creating a data pipeline.

 After configuring the warehouse and creating a pipeline with the API, you can begin to query Mixpanel data from the data warehouse.
+This opens up the use of SQL use from within Google Bigquery, Snowflake, and Amazon Redshift Spectrum.

-Mixpanel can export event and people data.
+Mixpanel can export event and user data.

 The event data that is exported using the data warehouse export API is the same data exported from the Mixpanel data export API.